asedmammad/visiwise-tracking-assignment/interview-assignment.md

 We will be evaluating your submission based on the following criteria:

-- *Correctness:* Does the command run without errors?
+- *Correctness:* Does the code run without errors?
 Does the `db.sqlite3` file contain complete and accurate data from *all* pages and *all* author detail pages?
 - *Database Design:* Are your Django models in `models.py` normalized, efficient, and do they correctly represent the relationships?
-- *Idempotency & Efficiency:* Does the command handle being run multiple times without creating duplicates?
+- *Idempotency & Efficiency:* Does the code handle being run multiple times without creating duplicates?
 Does the candidate demonstrate an understanding of performance bottlenecks?
 - *Resilience & Fault Tolerance:* Does the code handle potential errors gracefully (e.g., missing data on an author page) and continue processing?
 - *Code Quality:* Is your code clean, well-commented, and easy to understand?
 Did you follow Python/Django conventions?
 - *Project Structure & Reusability:* Is your logic well-organized?
 Is the database logic cleanly separated from the parsing logic?